datumorphism/datumorphism.github.io/content/til/programming/gnu-screen-key-conflict-with-bash.md

 - programming
 tags:
 - Linux
-excerpt: GNU screen key conflict with bash can be solved
+summary: GNU screen key conflict with bash can be solved
 ---

 In Bash/zsh/etc, `CTRL+A` moves the cursor to the beginning of the lines, which significantly speeds up the workflow.
 However, as GNU screen is considered, `CTRL+A` is the prefix of all commands, such as `CTRL+A + D` to detach a screen.
 Inside screen, `CTRL+A` won't move the cursor around.